The Bankrate promise

 Notice how the increase is not standardized across insurance agencies.
 If you are unhappy with your rates following a speeding ticket, shopping around may help you discover if lower rates are available from another insurer.

-There are many types of accidents that can happen on the road.
+There are several types of car accidents that can happen.
 You may be involved in a simple fender bender with no resulting injuries or significant damages, or an accident that results in multiple damaged vehicles and severe medical injuries.
 In any case, being found at-fault for a collision can have a substantial impact on your rates.

-The rates in the table below indicate potential increases to insurance rates for a New Yorker with an at-fault collision on their motor vehicle record, with Progressive showing the smallest average increase of 1.7%.
+The rates in the table below indicate potential increases to insurance rates for a New Yorker with an at-fault collision on their motor vehicle record, with Progressive showing the smallest average increase at 2 percent and Travelers showing the largest average increase at 8 percent.
 Your rate could also be affected if you are convicted of a moving violation as part of the at-fault accident.

 New York average annual full coverage premium